Suitability of Rhodesian Ridgebacks for Different Types of Owners

 Rhodesian Ridgebacks are known for their loyalty and affection towards their families, and they may not be as content when left alone for extended periods compared to breeds that are more independent.
 However, whether they are "good" when left alone depends on various factors:

-Socialization: Proper socialization during puppyhood and gradually increasing the time spent alone can help them adjust to being by themselves.
+- Socialisation: Proper socialisation during puppyhood and gradually increasing the time spent alone can help them adjust to being by themselves.

-Separation Anxiety: Some Ridgebacks may develop separation anxiety, which can lead to destructive behaviour or excessive vocalization when left alone.
+- Separation Anxiety: Some Ridgebacks may develop separation anxiety, which can lead to destructive behaviour or excessive vocalisation when left alone.

 Do Rhodesian Ridgebacks Have Separation Anxiety?